Flybe Flight Delay and Cancellation Compensation

 Flybe Flight Cancellation Compensation

-Europe has regulations to protect you in case of flight cancellation.
+The EU has laws to help you if your flight is cancelled.
 Here’s what you need to know:

-If your flight is cancelled less than two weeks before your planned travel date, you might get compensation as much as €600.
-But keep in mind – the airline can avoid paying if they can get you on another flight that aligns closely with your original schedule.
+If your flight gets cancelled less than two weeks before you’re supposed to leave, you might get compensation of up to €600.
+But keep in mind – the airline can avoid paying if they can get you on another flight that doesn’t mess up your plans too much.

 Advance NoticeRe-routing Requirements